Flag Cake Recipe (From Scratch!)

 A homemade recipe for Flag Cake (no box mix!) – a delicious vanilla sheet cake topped with cream cheese frosting and fresh fruit.
 If you’re looking for a red, white, and blue patriotic dessert, then this is a 4th of July must!

-Back when I was in middle school and high school, my parents had small 4th of July get-togethers.
-It was mostly family, but as we got older, friends were invited, as well.
-Nearly every summer, my mom whipped together the iconic flag cake.
+Growing up, my mom routinely made the iconic flag cake for our 4th of July picnics.
 I’m sure you’ve seen a rendition of it at some point – a yellow or white cake (usually from a box mix), baked in a 9×13-inch pan, covered in Cool Whip, with strategically-placed blueberries and strawberries to represent the American flag.
 It was a staple at all of those summer parties, and I looked forward to it every year.
-I haven’t seen one made in ages, and decided that I needed to break the draught this year.
-Except, I wanted to make it from scratch and I wanted it to look a little more like a true flag.
-Mission accomplished!

 It goes without saying that this cake is heads and tails better than the version that was churned out in countless kitchens during the 1990’s.
 Not that there’s anything wrong with a box cake and Cool Whip – I’ve always been an advocate of having some easy recipes in your back pocket for those time crunches – but there’s no denying that a rich, buttery cake topped with cream cheese frosting takes the cake.
 (I know, I know, the pun.)
 You could slather cream cheese frosting on just about anything and I would devour it with gusto.